rom-rb/rom-rb.org/source/4.0/learn/sql/index.html.md

 things easy; whereas connection strings are database driver specific.
 Connection strings tell the SQL Adapter which driver to use for the connection along with the port and host address of the database server.
-Connection strings can also be used to set most available options however it's generally better to keep the connection string short and focused on network routing.
+Connection strings can also be used to set most of the available options, however it's generally better to keep the connection string short and focused on network routing.
 Additional options can be provided in a convenient hash structure or by named parameters on the configuration method signature.

 An example of this can be seen below: